First Liberian Civil War: Charles Taylor builds insurgent forces (1985–1989)

-First Liberian Civil War (1989-1997)
+Overview

 Charles Taylor's force attacks (1989)

 Charles Taylor organized and trained indigenous northerners in Ivory Coast.
-During Doe's regime Taylor had served in the Liberian Government's General Services Agency, acting 'as its de facto director'.
-He fled to the United States in 1983 amid what Stephan Ellis describes as the 'increasingly menacing atmosphere in Monrovia' shortly before Thomas Quiwonkpa, Doe's chief lieutenant, fled into exile himself.
+During Doe's regime, Taylor served in the Liberian Government's General Services Agency, acting 'as its de facto director'.
+In 1983, he fled to the United States amid what Stephan Ellis describes as the 'increasingly menacing atmosphere in Monrovia' shortly before Thomas Quiwonkpa, Doe's chief lieutenant, fled into exile.
 Doe requested Taylor's extradition for embezzling $900,000 of Liberian government funds.
 Taylor was thus arrested in the United States and after sixteen months broke out of a Massachusetts jail in circumstances that are still unclear.

-Krahn vs Gio and Mano ethnic groups
+Ethnic conflict and siege of Monrovia

-The NPFL initially encountered plenty of support within Nimba County, which had endured the majority of Samuel Doe's wrath after the 1985 attempted coup.
-Thousands of Gio and Mano joined when Taylor and his force of 100 rebels reentered Liberia in 1989, on Christmas Eve.
-Doe responded by sending two AFL battalions, including the 1st Infantry Battalion, to Nimba in December 1989-January 1990, apparently under then-Colonel Hezekiah Bowen.
+Charles Taylor's NPFL forces initially encountered plenty of support within Nimba County, which had endured the majority of Samuel Doe's wrath after the 1985 attempted coup.
+Thousands of ethnic Gio and Mano joined when Taylor and his force of 100 rebels reentered Liberia in 1989, on Christmas Eve.
+Doe responded by sending two AFL battalions, including the 1st Infantry Battalion, to Nimba in December 1989 – January 1990, under then-Colonel Hezekiah Bowen.

 The AFL acted in a very brutal and scorched-earth fashion, which quickly alienated the local people.
-The rebel invasion soon pitted ethnic Krahn sympathetic to the Doe regime against those victimized by it, the Gio and the Mano.
+The rebel assault soon pitted ethnic Krahn sympathetic to the Doe regime against those victimized by it, the Gio and the Mano.
 Thousands of civilians were massacred on both sides.
 Hundreds of thousands fled their homes.
 The Monrovia Church massacre was carried out by approximately 30 ethnic Krahn government soldiers, killing 600 civilians in St. Peter's Lutheran Church, Monrovia, on 29 July 1990, the worst single atrocity of the First Liberian Civil War.

-By May 1990 the AFL had been forced back to Gbarnga, still under the control of Bowen's troops, but they lost the town to a NPFL assault on 28 May.
+By May 1990, the AFL had been forced back to Gbarnga, still under the control of Bowen's troops.
+On 28 May, the Liberian army lost the town to a NPFL assault.
 By June 1990, Taylor's forces were laying siege to Monrovia.
 In July 1990, Prince Yormie Johnson split from Taylor and formed the Independent National Patriotic Front (INPFL).
 The INPFL and NPFL continued their siege on Monrovia, which the AFL defended.

-Johnson quickly took control of parts of Monrovia prompting evacuation of foreign nationals and diplomats by the US Navy in August.
+In their Freedom in the World report for 1990, Freedom House described Monrovia in July as "a virtual ghost town of starving people and rotting corpses" as the rebel advance on the city caused widespread panic and anarchy, leading to Liberian soldiers looting shops and killing civilians at random, all while hunger and disease quickly took hold.
+Johnson swiftly took control of parts of Monrovia, prompting the evacuation of foreign nationals and diplomats by the US Navy in August.